 The Drama

-The Drama is a quirky, dark‑humor romance that follows a happily engaged couple whose wedding week suddenly turns into a rollercoaster of secrets and awkward moments.
-Zendaya plays Emma, a bookstore clerk from Baton Rouge, while Robert Pattinson is Charlie, a British museum director.
-Their love story is tested when an unexpected revelation from the week before the big day forces them to confront the past and each other in ways they never imagined.
+The Drama is a 105‑minute American romantic black comedy that follows a happily engaged couple whose wedding week takes a wild turn.
+Zendaya plays Emma Harwood, a bookstore clerk from Baton Rouge, while Robert Pattinson is her fiancé, British museum director Charlie Thompson.
+Their relationship is put to the test when an unexpected revelation surfaces just days before the big day, throwing their plans—and their trust—into chaos.

 Showtimes in English at Cinemas in Berlin